How to Present a Concise Gospel Message

 I tell you, my friends, do not fear those who kill the body, and after that have nothing more that they can do.
 5 But I will warn you whom to fear: fear him who, after he has killed, has authority to cast into hell.
 Yes, I tell you, fear him!
 6 Are not five sparrows sold for two pennies?
 And not one of them is forgotten before God.
 7 Why, even the hairs of your head are all numbered.
 Fear not; you are of more value than many sparrows.
 Luke 12:4-7 (ESV)

 Jesus did not avoid the pain issue.
-Instead, he asks us to face it squarely with trust that God will be with us through every extremity.
+Instead, he asks us to face it squarely with trust that God will be with us through every form of suffering.

 Jesus found strength through the Holy Spirit to endure his ordeal.
 In the Garden of Gethsemane, he asked his Father to spare him, if possible, but, knowing the unalterability of his coming sacrificial death, he steeled himself against what lay ahead.